TheDuckGoesQuark/UnconventionalChess/Source/UnconventionalChess/multiagentchessclient/README.md

  * On mobile devices, your app can be added directly to the user's home screen, app icon and all.
 You can also re-engage users using web **push notifications**.
 This eliminates the need for the app store.

 The [`sw-precache-webpack-plugin`](https://github.com/goldhand/sw-precache-webpack-plugin)
-is integrated into production configuration, and it will take care of generating a service worker file that will automatically precache all of your local assets and keep them up to date as you deploy updates.
+is integrated into production gameConfiguration, and it will take care of generating a service worker file that will automatically precache all of your local assets and keep them up to date as you deploy updates.
 The service worker will use a [cache-first strategy](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network)